ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Thanks to Heroes Hacking Central (&Shadow)

 ## Problems (To be fixed)
+* Air bug (occasionally P1 or P2 will be stuck in the floating state until hurt when activating a wind tunnel)
 * Segments with automated spline sections (e.g. hang-rail in Circus Park) leaves other player behind, only activates on P1
 * Fixing vehicles alter P1's camera if P2 uses it
 * Some segments where a vehicle is required will not have enough distance to cause a respawn